Dustincassiday/grunt-resx-to-json-delimited/README.md

 ```
 #### With Delimiter
 In this example, the specified `delimiter` option will be used to split
-the resx key into a nested json object.
+the RESX key into a nested JSON object.

 ```js
 grunt.initConfig({